lmorg/murex/docs/builtins/alter.md

 ## Command reference: alter

-> Change a value within a structured data-type and pass that change along then pipeline without altering the original source input
+> Change a value within a structured data-type and pass that change along the pipeline without altering the original source input

 ### Description